 John & Olivia Race, IFMGA/UIAGM certified guides and AMGA certified ski guides, will be your trip leaders for the Haute Route.
 We have limited space on our guided Haute Route tours, so contact us now if you are considering joining this program.
 We are currently near capacity for March 2016, have some space left for April 2016, and can organize other custom dates.
 We are available to help you train for your Haute Route ski trip and are always happy to spend time discussing the program with you to see if this is a program that makes sense at your current ski ability.

-We meet as a group in Chamonix on the first day of our trip and take the Aiguilles du Midi Tram from around 3400' (1035 M) in Chamonix up to over 12,600' (3842 M) in about 20 minutes.
+After breakfast we take the Aiguilles du Midi Tram from around 3400' (1035 M) in Chamonix up to over 12,600' (3842 M) in about 20 minutes.
 This lift provides the vertical gain for a memorable day of skiing down the Valley Blanche ending at the Mer De Glace Gondola at around 5,800' (1765 M) In a big snow year, you can ski all the way down in Chamonix.
 The ski down the Valley Blanche is a glaciated ski run and provides a close look of some of the most famous mountains in the Alps.
 This first day is an opportunity for the group to get to know each other and for the guides to establish safe travel practices for glacier and off-piste skiing.
+We will spend a second night in our Chamonix hotel before the hut to hut portion of the tour begins on day 2.

 Haute Route Day 2: Argentiere to Trient Hut